surifirstpin/biplus_documentation/Docs_1/calculated_column.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/aff2f17d1b5383de542a7b534df7caeb69c03b3d/images/calculated_col_window.png)

--  **Calculate on the raw data** if it is enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.
+-  **Calculate on Raw data**  if enabled the calculation is applied on all rows irrespective of grouping and pivot, if disabled calculation applied on abstract values.

 ![